lojzezust/WaSR/README.md

 ## Pretrained models

 Currently available pretrained model weights.
-All models are trained on the MaSTr1325 dataset.
+All models are trained on the MaSTr1325 dataset and evaluated on the MODS benchmark [[3](#ref-mods)].

 | name           | backbone   | IMU | F1 score      | url     |
 |----------------|------------|-----|---------------|---------|